mt-ag/keycloak-2fa-email/README.md

 ### Authentication Flows

-The SPI adds aa new authentication provider that can be used in browser-based Auth-flows.
+The SPI adds a new authentication provider that can be used in browser-based Auth-flows.
 First make a copy of the built-in browser flow.
 Add the step `Email Verification Code` to the flow and set it to be conditional.
 See: